 Yarra Bend - Flying Foxes

 Close to the Bellbird Picnic Area, you can find a viewing platform.
-The bat colony walking trail and interpretive signage provides details about the flying‐foxes.
+The bat colony walking trail and interpretive boards provides details about the flying‐foxes.
 You can observe them from different stops along the Bat Colony Trail.
 Although some of them are very close to the path, you should either take a binocular or a good zoom camera with you.
 The young flying-foxes often roost high up in the trees; the elder flying foxes are more experienced using the shadow of the trees at lower places.

-Until the early 1980s, they were only occasional seen in Melbourne.
+Until the early 1980s, they were only occasionally seen in Melbourne.
 Over the winter of 1986, a few individuals stayed in The Royal Botanic Gardens Melbourne and established the first permanent colony in Melbourne.
 Until 2002 the colony occupied over 30% with up to 20.000-30.000 individuals of the Royal Botanic Gardens and was damaging heritage-listed vegetation.

 The establishment and growth of the colony in Melbourne is probably due to some factors: